-1242 Discrepancies between the modelled values and the experimental values are within a factor of 6.
+Discrepancies between the modelled values and the experimental values are within a factor of 6.

-1243 Despite this apparent lack of representativeness, modern radiation belt simulations that use when solving the Fokker-Planck equation (e.g. Kim et al. 2011).
-That is why this empirical law became a well-accepted reference quantification for radial diffusion in the Earth's radiation belts.
+Despite this apparent lack of representativeness, modern radiation belt simulations that use when solving the Fokker-Planck equation (e.g. Kim et al. 2011).
+That is why this empirical law where "B&A" stands for Brautigam and Albert's empirical law for radial diffusion.